-A number of candidate code changes regarding the use of education facilities for storm shelters were debated during last month’s International Code Council Spring Committee Action Hearings in Columbus, Ohio.
+A number of candidate code changes regarding the use of education facilities for storm shelters were debated during April’s International Code Council Spring Committee Action Hearings in Columbus, Ohio.
 These have been identified in our previous post and are described partially* here for reference:

 Both proposals claim no cost impact.
 The intent to clarify and coordinate concepts within the document may actually reduce cost (by reducing confusion with education facility planners in high-risk parts of the United States) and thereby contribute to the safety agenda of Standards Michigan.
 The testimony, pro-and-con, during yesterday’s hearings were more nuanced, however.